henryli17/web3-ticketing-poc/README.md

+# Report

+The report and accompanying appendix can be found [here](https://github.com/henryli17/web3-ticketing-poc/tree/main/report).

 # Local Deployment

 All instructions below assume that you are in the **root directory** of the project unless explicitly stated and that you are using a **Unix-like OS**.